jasonwyatt/Android-DebugPort/README.md

     }
     bsh %

-Don't forget!
-You can execute whatever code you wish within the DebugPort.
+Don't forget that you can execute whatever code you wish within the DebugPort.
 See the [beanshell documentation](http://beanshell.org/manual/contents.html) for the full rundown.

 You can exit at any time by running the `exit();` command.

+## License
+This library is released under the [Apache 2.0 License](https://github.com/jasonwyatt/Android-DebugPort/blob/master/LICENCE).

 # Open Source Disclaimers